DISTRHO/Cardinal/docs/CARDINAL-MODULES.md

 A text editor inside Cardinal, with support for syntax highlighting.

 It supports the typical things you expect from an editor, such as copy&paste and undo&redo.

+The panel is resizable using the left and right borders.
+Moving the panel around can be done by grabbing the top status bar of the editor.